MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-clustering-model-build.md

 ## Next steps

-In part three of this tutorial series, you completed these steps:
+In part three of this tutorial series, you learned how to:

 * Define the number of clusters for a K-Means algorithm
 * Perform clustering